ShadowKnightMK4/ButlerSDKPreview-GoldSource/readme.md

 *   **.NET 8**: [Download](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 *   **Windows 10+** (Optional: Only required if using the native DPAPI Vault system.
 Non-Windows users can use `EnvironmentApiKeyMgr` or custom implementations).
 *   **Local Models:** Require [Ollama](https://ollama.com/download) (Recommended: 20GB+ free disk space, modern GPU).
+*   **Notice:** While the vault zip requires Windows, Butler itself should be workable outside that, providing one doesn't use the Windows specific.
+Feedback desired.

 ### 🐙 Ollama Setup
 To use local models via the OpenAI wrapper, ensure Ollama runs in OpenAI compatibility mode.
 Create or edit the config file (`C:\Users\<yourname>\.ollama\config.toml` on Windows) and add:
 ```toml